OWASP/samm/v2.0/beta/core/design/d-security-architecture.md

 ## Maturity 3
 ### Activity
 Build one (or a set of) reference architecture(s) that selects and combines a verified set of security components to ensure a proper design of security.
 Reference platforms have advantages in terms of shortening audit and security-related reviews, increasing efficiency in development, and lowering maintenance overhead.
 Continuously maintain and improve the reference architecture based on new insights in the organisation and within the community.
+Architects, senior developers and other technical stakeholders should participate in design and creation of reference platforms.
+After creation, a team must maintain ongoing support and updates.

 These reference architectures may materialize into a set of software libraries and tools upon which project teams build their software.
 They will serve as a starting point that standardizes the security approach taken and uses a configuration-driven, security-by-default approach.
 Such a framework can be bootstrapped by selecting a particular project early in the life-cycle and have security-savvy staff work with them to build the security functionality in a generic way so that it could be extracted from the project and utilized elsewhere in the organization.

-Architects, senior developers and other technical stakeholders should participate in design and creation of reference platforms.
-After creation, a team must maintain ongoing support and updates.
+Weaknesses or gaps in the set of security solutions available in your organisation should be continuously monitored in the context of discussions on architecture, development or operations.
+This will serve as an input in improving the appropriateness and effectiveness of the reference architectures that you have in place.

 ### Maturity Questions
 #### Q 1